Enrollment Data for All Counties Now Available

 SACRAMENTO, Calif. — Covered California™ and the California Department of Health Care Services (DHCS) announced today that from Oct.
-1 to Nov.
-30, as a benefit of the Patient Protection and Affordable Care Act, an estimated 30,161individuals* in the Central Valley started applications for Covered California health insurance plans.
+1, 2013, to March 31, 2014*, an estimated 108,752 consumers in nine Central Valley counties enrolled in subsidized and non-subsidized Covered California health insurance plans.
+The new total represents a 69 percent increase from the 64,189 enrollments recorded through Feb.
+28, 2014.

-Cumulatively, 7,660 individuals in the counties of San Joaquin, Kern, Stanislaus, Merced, Mariposa, Tulare, Fresno, Kings and Madera have enrolled in subsidized or non-subsidized Covered California health insurance plans, which reflects about 7 percent of the statewide enrollment (these counties make up 10 percent of those eligible for subsidies statewide).
+The Central Valley counties of San Joaquin, Kern, Stanislaus, Merced, Mariposa, Tulare, Fresno, Kings and Madera represent about 8 percent of the statewide enrollment.
+The local total includes 100,231 consumers eligible for financial subsidies.
 These counties encompass Covered California pricing regions 10, 11 and 14.

 About Covered California